0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ## Inactivity

 If a confirmed baker node is unresponsive when a new committee is forming, it will be marked as `inactive`.
-Nodes that have are marked as `inactive` will not be considered for future committees.
+Nodes that are marked as `inactive` will not be considered for future committees.

 To mark your node as active again first make sure the node is up-to-date and working correctly, then use the following